How to Quit Vaping and Stop Vape Withdrawal

 In addition to the physical routine of a having a vape in the hand to fiddle with or putting something in the mouth, there is also the mental aspect to any form of smoking.

-When we try to give up an addiction or habit on our own we often relapse.
-Don’t take it personal and understand that this happens to everyone.
+Trying to give up an addictive substance or habit on our own is difficult and can lead to relapse.
+Don’t take it personally and understand this happens to most people.

-If you’re serious about quitting, it’s important to drop your pride and ask for help.
+If you’re serious about quitting vaping, put your pride aside and ask for help.
 Admit you currently have a problem with vaping, and you really want to rid yourself of the habit.

-You could find a friend or family member, or get professional help.
-The downside of going it alone is that life triggers often take over and we fall back to old habits.
+You could find a friend, family member, or get professional help.
+The downside of going it alone is that stressful triggers often take over and we fall back to old habits.

 Tip 4 – How to Stop Vaping by Weaning Off Nicotine

 Vaping is partly habitual – the act of holding something in the hand and putting it in the mouth.
-Vapes also contain nicotine and it is one of the most addictive substances available.
+Vapes and e-cigarettes contain nicotine and it is one of the most addictive substances available.

 Vape juice comes in varying nicotine strengths, and by gradually reducing the amount of nicotine intake, it’s possible to wean off the addiction to it.

-Instead of the usual 24 mg of juice, begin by cutting back to juice that contains 18 mg of nicotine concentrate for a week.
+Instead of the usual 24 mg of nicotine, begin by cutting it back to 12 mg of nicotine concentrate for a week.
 At week two, cut it back to 6 mg of nicotine.

 At this point, cut back on the number of times you vape each day.
 Try to get down to one or two times a day for a week.
 The following week, only smoke once a day.